-A public hearing allows the Tribunal to ask questions of the parties and so "test" their evidence.
-It also gives parties an opportunity to present their case in person and to ask questions of each other.
+At a public hearing the Tribunal will ask questions of the parties to "test" their evidence.
+A hearing is also an opportunity for the parties to present their case in person and to ask questions of each other.

 Public hearings are open to the public and the media.
 The time, date and venue for public hearings are advertised (on the notice boards in the main reception at Sir Charles Frossard House and the Royal Court foyer) at least seven days before the hearing.